MarcGrol/microgen/README.md

  - events: with attributes
  - commands: with attributes
  - services:
-    - have services that process commands
+    - process commands
-        - a command emit event(s)
+        - a command can emit event(s) that can be consumed by other services
-    - a service consumes events (emitted by other services)
+    - consume events (emitted by other services)